minhancao/velox/velox/docs/develop/cache.rst

 .. code-block:: bash

-    # This is for if your worker machine is part of a Docker swarm and needs to connect back to it.
     # The systemd packages need to be updated to match with the new updated kernel.
     sudo dnf -y install systemd-networkd systemd-boot